COVESA/ifex/README.md

 # Writing Templates

 ### Naming convention
+The only strict requirements

-Templates must be stored in the ifex/templates/ directory.
+Templates can be stored in the sub-directories of the ifex/templates/ directory, (but alternatively an absolute path can be given to the `ifexgen` tool).

-Templates should be named using this convention:
+The intended target format (output format) is normally clear from the naming of the subdirectory.
+E.g. "protobuf", or "D-Bus" or "ARXML" or other output format.

+Templates are only required to be named by using the node type name at the start of the file name.

+Here is however a more detailed _proposed_ naming convention:

 `<node-type>-<target-format>-<variant>.<suffix>`